mosaicml/streaming/docs/source/dataset_configuration/shuffling.md

 <img src="../_static/images/py1b_py1br.png" alt="py1br shuffle" width="800"/>

-This algorithm is a more download-optimal version of `py1b`, which is being deprecated.
+This algorithm is a more download-optimal version of the now-deprecated `py1b`.

-#### `'py1b'`

-This algorithm is very similar to `py1br`, without randomizing shuffle block sizes, resulting in suboptimal download performance.
-It will soon be deprecated -- please use `py1e` or `py1br` instead.

 ### Intra-shard shuffle algorithms